 "Wireless is more cost-effective, more convenient, less disruptive, encourages productivity - and users want it."

-You need two essential pieces of wireless equipment to set up a wireless network:
+You need two essential pieces of equipment to set up a wireless network:

-- A wireless access point.
+- A router.
 This piece of hardware is the central point of your wireless network.
-All your wireless devices (laptops, etc) connect to it.
-Basic access points cost less than £40.
+All your wireless devices (laptops, smartphones, tablets, etc) connect to it.
+The router itself will connect directly to the internet and share that connection with any device to which it is attached.
+Basic routers cost less than £70.

 - Wireless devices.
-These can be laptops, smart phones, tablet computers, or any other piece of equipment which is able to connect to wireless networks.
+These can be laptops, smartphones, tablets, or any other piece of equipment which is able to connect to wireless networks.

-- You can add wireless capabilities to desktop computers by purchasing an adaptor for £20 or so.
+Every laptop, smartphone and tablet built within the last few years will have wireless networking as standard.
+You can add wireless capabilities to older desktop computers by purchasing an adaptor for around £20.

-There are several different speeds of wireless network, each with a different, hard-to-remember name (802.11g, 802.11n and 802.11ac are the most common).
-You don’t need to worry about this too much, as devices which run at different speeds should work together.
+There are several different speeds of wireless networks, each with a different, tricky-to-remember name (802.11g, 802.11n and 802.11ac are the most common).
+You don’t need to worry about this too much, as devices which run at different speeds should happily work together.
 Just opt for the fastest you can afford – at present, that’s 802.11ac.

-If your business already has a wired network, you can usually plug your wireless access point straight into it.
-Position the access point so the signal covers the areas and devices you want it to.
+If your business already has a wired network but you need to extend its coverage, you can usually connect additional wireless access points.
+Position the access point so the signal covers the area in question.

-Once it’s set up, take some key security precautions.
-Enable encryption so it’s harder for people to intercept information being sent across your network.
+Once your wireless network is set up, take some key security precautions.
+Change the default administrator password for your router, turn on its built-in firewall (it should be enabled by default), and enable encryption so it’s harder for people to intercept information being sent across your network.
 Also consider hiding the network so it doesn’t show up when people scan for wireless networks.

-Many wireless access points will offer a step-by-step guide to help you get set up.
-However, it’s worth contacting your IT supplier for assistance with more complicated set ups – particularly those involving several access points or large premises.
+Most routers and wireless access points will offer a step-by-step guide to help you get set up.
+However, it’s worth contacting your IT supplier for assistance with more complicated setups – particularly those involving several access points or large premises.

 - How to build a wireless network